CAPITAL ONE SAVOR AND SAVOR ONE CREDIT CARD REVIEWS [UPDATED 2019]

 WHO SHOULD NOT GET THIS CARD

 The Savor card is best for people who can afford to spend at least $2,500 a year on restaurants and entertainment.
-If you need a card to consolidate or, there are better cards with longer 0% APR periods and lower normal interest rates.
+If you need a card to consolidate or pay down debt, there are better cards with longer 0% APR periods and lower normal interest rates.

 This is a card for those who like to go out.
-For those who travel, are trying to, or save on interest costs, there are better cards out there than the CapitalOne Savor card.
+For those who travel, are trying to pay down debt, or save on interest costs, there are better cards out there than the CapitalOne Savor card.

 ALTERNATIVE CARD: CHASE SAPPHIRE PREFERRED